-<image/> 22 5907 Wilson's Drapery Shops (2) (former) 18 Parade Street Significance Former Wilson's Drapery shops (2) are at the south end of five shops that form a continuum along the east side of the main street presenting five similar stepped parapets.
-Formerly two shops it now has a single shop front under the two parapets.
+The former McGorlick's shops (2) are central of five shops that form a continuum along the east side of the main street presenting five similar stepped parapets.
 Each parapet represents a separate shop, with the two south parapets comprising one building with two identical two shop fronts.
-Each shop demonstrates a different shop front of various periods of development from the 1930s.
+Each shop demonstrates a different shop front of various periods of development from the 1920s.

 The five shops are historically, socially and aesthetically significant for the goods and services thy are provided, the social connections in the provision of those services, from the early development of the town, and the contribution to the historic streetscape and townscape of Pingelly.

-History As the main town of Pingelly became established, the main shopping area was in 2
+As the main town of Pingelly became established, the main shopping area was in Park Street west.
+However, Parade Street eventually took over with larger shops.